kubeovn/kube-ovn/docs/snat-and-eip.md

 By using eip, external services can visit a pod with a stable ip and pod will visit external services using the same ip.

 ## Prerequisite
-* To take use of OVN L3 Gateway, a dedicated nic *MUST* be bridged into ovs to act as the gateway between overlay and underlay, ops should use other nics to manage the host server.
+* To take use of OVN L3 Gateway, a dedicated nic *MUST* be bridged into ovs to act as the gateway between overlay and underlay, ops should use other NICs to manage the host server.
 * As the nic will emit packets with nat ip directly into underlay network, administrators *MUST* make sure that these packets will not be denied by security rules.
 * SNAT and EIP functions *CANNOT* work together with Cluster interconnection network